EverythingStays/EverythingStays/readme.md

 * Centralization.
 There should be no organization owning modules and their names
 * Involvement in politics.
 The technology should be free from politics
 * Forced to always be online to install modules
-* Always use company-provided CDN's (while it's possible, it shouldn't be the only way)
+* Always use company-provided CDN's (while it should be possible, it shouldn't be the only way)
 * Always fetching remote when it exists in LAN or local

 ### How can we fix these issues?